JohnBusayo/pdsnd_github/README.md

 Github upload project

 ### Description
-This is project is about uploading the already done project in stage two into Github in view of learning git commands anf Github.
+This is project is about uploading the already done project in stage two into Github in view of learning git commands anf Github

 ### Files used
 bikeshare.py (python file) and other csv files